hoffman72/Cybersecurity_BootCamp/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Elk Server machine can accept connections from the Internet (through Port 5601).
-Access to this machine is only allowed from the following IP addresses: 96.42.98.42
+Access to this machine is only allowed from the following IP addresses: Host Computer

 Machines within the network can only be accessed by the Jump Box (10.0.0.4).